Zero-Shot 3D Shape Correspondence: Experiments

 We compare against the recently released zero-shot 3D semantic segmentation approach SATR \cite{abdelreheem2023satr} that employs only 2D object detectors.
 SATR differs from our approach mainly in using a 2D object detector instead of SAM.

 Table \ref{tab:seg} shows that our approach outperforms SATR in terms of the SRIoU metric.
 We believe that is caused by employing 2D semantic segmentation masks from SAM, which are less prone to error when transferring the segmentation information to the 3D space, compared to bounding boxes.
-We also show selected qualitative examples in Figure \ref{fig:satrsam}, where it is clear that our proposed SAM-3D provides a more accurate and well-localized segmentation compared to SATR.
+We also show selected qualitative examples in Figure \ref{fig:satrsam}, where it is clear that our proposed SAM-3D provides a more accurate and well-localized segmentation compared to SATR. {We show in Figure \ref{fig:sam3dseg} the generalization capability of SAM-3D on daily objects.}